ArafatTheGoldenBoy/dynamic-brake-state/README.md

 - `--min-aeb-speed` – minimum ego speed (m/s) required before automatic braking is allowed.
 - `--gate-confirm-frames` – consecutive frames that must hit the safety gate before braking starts.
 - `--ttc-confirm-s` – minimum (low) TTC duration that must persist before AEB is confirmed.
+- `--ttc-stage-strong` / `--ttc-stage-full` – TTC bands (s) for escalating from comfort → strong → full AEB.
+- `--aeb-stage-comfort` / `--aeb-stage-strong` – μg fractions per stage (full stage is fixed at 1.0).
+- `--aeb-ramp-up` / `--aeb-ramp-down` – rate limits (m/s² per second) on how quickly a_des can change.

+The controller now runs a three-stage AEB sequence (comfort → strong → full) where TTC thresholds decide when to escalate and `a_des` is ramped by the jerk caps above instead of instantly jumping to μg.

 These knobs feed into the hazard-confirm timer so the telemetry/scenario CSVs now include TTC and reaction-time metrics you can cite in a thesis.